Pepijnk12/TU-PET/README.md

 ### iPET Training and Evaluation

-To train and evaluate an iPET model for one of the supported tasks, simply run the same command as above, but replace `--method pet` with `--method ipet`.
+To train and evaluate an iPET model for one of the supported tasks, run the same command as above, but replace `--method pet` with `--method ipet`.
 There are various additional iPET parameters that you can modify; all of them are prefixed with `--ipet_`.

 For each generation `$G`, pattern `$P` and iteration `$I`, this creates a directory `$OUTPUT_DIR/g$G/p$P-i$I` that is structured as for regular PET.
 The final (distilled) model can again be found in `$OUTPUT_DIR/final/p0-i$I`.